FelipeCortez/bmarks/README.md

 ## Running with Docker

+In a staging environment, run `export DJANGO_DEVELOPMENT=1` before starting your containers.

 In the `app` folder, run `docker-compose up --build`.

 To run the migrations, `docker-compose run web python3 manage.py migrate`.

-Your develop environment should be up and running afterwards.
+The application should be up and running afterwards.

+In a production environment, set `STATIC_ROOT`, run `collectstatic` and serve the static files with Nginx or Apache as mentioned in the [Django documentation](https://docs.djangoproject.com/en/2.2/howto/static-files/deployment/).

 ## License